 All the cues for the fall season are here—the crisp breeze, the changing leaves, and the ubiquitous use of pumpkins in every recipe and product.
 But nothing is better about the season than the indulgent, comfortable lifestyle, properly known as “hygge,” the Danish term for “a quality of coziness and comfortable conviviality that engenders a feeling of contentment or well-being.”
 (Pronounced hoo-guh).

 Need something heartier and with a little more kick to it?
 Try a spicier or Mexican-inspired variety of tomato soup, and pair it with a Fried Catfish Po’Boy.
 This time you get some heat with the addition of some traditional Southern flavor profiles like Tabasco sauce, cayenne peppers, and Cajun seasoning.
-Get the recipes:

 The grilled tuna melt is a comfort food classic, and an essential for American “hygge” living.
 Dress up the tuna with onions, celery, mayo, paprika, chives, peas, onions, vinegar, and olive oil, and spread over 2 slices of bread with pickles and cheese.
 Press the 2 halves together and apply liberal amounts of butter on each side before placing into the frying pan; cook both sides until golden.
 Both the grilled tuna melt and creamy tomato basil soup are quick to make, and are easily a family favorite.
-Get the recipes:

 Roasted Garlic & Tomato Soup with a BLT

 The BLT will always be an American classic, but that doesn’t mean you can’t upgrade this traditional lunch recipe.
 Give your BLT more character by throwing in peppercorn-crusted bacon, pesto, mayo, mustard, and sprouts.
 You’ll get crunch, creamy avocado, juice, and smoke, all in one bite.
 Pair this with roasted garlic and tomato soup, and you’ll have a lunch everyone will be asking about at the office.
-Get the recipes:

-Related video: Spicy Tomato Soup
+Related Video: How to Make Spicy Tomato Soup